-Deep learning (DL) with cross-platform web.
-Implementing DL inference with cross-platform web reduces the deployment and service cost on ubiquitous end devices.
-Caffe.js [34] and Karas.js [35] represent the typical libraries for implementing DNNs using JavaScript on the web.
-Recently, WebAssembly [36] becomes a new standard language of the web, dramatically accelerates the possibility of performing efficient DNNs on the web.
-For instance, TensorFlow.js [37] is a popular DL framework that provides training and inference on the web using various accelerating technology

-(e.g., WebAssembly, WebGPU).
-Also, WebDNN [38] and ONNX.js [39] provide a tool that can optimize, compile, and deploy any DNN models trained with other backend DNN frameworks onto a web-executable WebAssembly file.
-Our work takes full advantage of the cross-platform web to provide the possibility of implementing more efficient distributed DNN on heterogeneous end devices.
+Deep Learning (DL) With Cross-Platform Web: Implementing DL inference with cross-platform Web reduces the deployment and service cost on ubiquitous end devices.
+Caffe.js [33] and Karas.js [34] represent the typical libraries for implementing DNNs using JavaScript on the Web.
+Recently, WebAssembly [35] becomes a new standard language of the Web, dramatically accelerates the possibility of performing efficient DNNs on the Web.
+For instance, TensorFlow.js [36] is a popular DL framework that provides training and inference on the Web using various accelerating technology (e.g., WebAssembly, WebGPU).
+Also, WebDNN [37] and ONNX.js [38] provide a tool that can optimize, compile, and deploy any DNN models trained with other backend DNN frameworks onto a Web-executable WebAssembly file.
+Our work takes full advantage of the cross-platform Web to provide the possibility of implementing more efficient distributed DNN on heterogeneous end devices.

-Distributed deep learning.
-The distributed DL inference scheme is mainly categorized into the collaboration between a single device and the cloud and execution among multiple devices and the cloud.
+Distributed Deep Learning: The distributed DL inference scheme is mainly categorized into the collaboration between a single device and the cloud and execution among multiple devices and the cloud.
 For the first category, Neurosurgeon [12] and Edgent [13] use a single partition point to distribute the inference between the device and the cloud optimally.
 JointDNN [14] partitions the DNN into multiple small modules and dynamically assigns these modules to be executed cooperatively on the device or the edge.
 Besides, LCRS [16] and LcDNN [18] propose a lightweight collaborative scheme based on binary neural networks, which also offloading the computation between the device and the cloud.
 Similarly, DeepAdapter [17] provides a dynamic and adaptive compression model based on the device's computing capability.
-For the second category, DNNs are sliced and distributed to different devices or clouds (including edge cloud and remote cloud) using vertical or horizontal partitioning.
-DDNN [15] further extends BranchyNet [40] and distributes DL inference hierarchy over the cloud, the edge, and devices.
-Although Musical Chair [41], [42] and [43] distribute the DL inference over multiple IoT devices using data and model parallelism methods, these efforts are still in urgent need of better solutions for cross-platform collaboration on heterogeneous devices and scheduling of collaboration.
+For the second category, DNNs are sliced and distributed to different devices or clouds (including the edge cloud and remote cloud) using vertical or horizontal partitioning.
+DDNN [15] further extends BranchyNet [39] and distributes DL inference hierarchy over the cloud, the edge, and devices.
+Although Musical Chair [40]-[42] distributes the DL inference over multiple IoT devices using data and model parallelism methods, these efforts are still in urgent need of better solutions for cross-platform collaboration on heterogeneous devices and scheduling of collaboration.
 Besides, there is some work focusing on distributed DL, mainly in discussing how to provide parallel training.
-BPT-CNN [44] proposes a twolayer parallel training architecture for the large-scale CNNs and addresses the key issues, such as data communication, synchronization, and workload balancing.
-Poseidon [45] is an efficient communication architecture for distributed DL on GPUs, reducing bursty network communication.
-In this paper, our work focuses more on how to provide cross-platform distributed DL inference services on ubiquitous end devices and considers how to maximize the resources of devices to obtain optimal inference latency and mobile energy.
+BPT-CNN [43] proposes a two-layer parallel training architecture for the large-scale CNNs and addresses the key issues, such as data communication, synchronization, and workload balancing.
+Poseidon [44] is an efficient communication architecture for distributed DL on GPUs, reducing bursty network communication.
+In this article, our work focuses more on how to provide cross-platform distributed DL inference services on ubiquitous end devices and considers how to maximize the resources of devices to obtain optimal inference latency and mobile energy.